TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Observations of

 \subsubsection{Host Galaxy Spectra}

-A spectrum host \host was obtained using SOAR on 2025-12-08 (PI: Carney), and was also reduced with the same \texttt{pypeit} routine as the transient spectra.
+A spectrum of the nucleus of the massive host galaxy, \host, was obtained using SOAR on 2025-12-08 (PI: Carney).
+The spectrum was also reduced with the same \texttt{pypeit} routine as the transient spectra.
 The spectrum is shown in Appendix Figure \ref{fig:hostspec}.
 The host galaxy does not display any of the classic AGN signatures (Balmer lines, [O III] at $\lambda4959$ / $\lambda5007$).
 However, there are several clear absorption features: Ca II at $\lambda3934$ / $\lambda3969$ and Na I ($\lambda5890$ / $\lambda5896$) consistent with the archival 6dF redshift of $z=0.049848 \pm 0.00015$ \citep{Heath2009}.